 The University of Puerto Rico Medical Sciences Campus has participated in the RCMI Program since 1986, when the institution was awarded its first RCMI grant.
-The Program is currently in its fourth cycle of funding, 2001-2006.
-The goal of the RCMI Program is to continue the development of research at the Medical Sciences Campus, by focusing on the development of a strong infrastructure for conducting research related to health disparities in the Puerto Rican population.
+The Program is currently in its fifth cycle of funding, 2007-2011.
+The goal of the RCMI Program is to continue the development of competitive research at the Medical Sciences Campus, by focusing on the development of a strong infrastructure for conducting research related to health disparities in the Puerto Rican population.
 Research approaches to address this goal range from the molecular to the clinical level.
-The specific aims are to: (1) develop infrastructure and provide support services to facilitate the conduct of research related to health disparities; (2) target specific areas of research related to health disparities and provide a focal point for these research activities on campus; and (3) promote the professional development of research faculty and technical personnel working on this area.
-To achieve these objectives, the RCMI Program established the Health Disparities Research Program, which has three components.
-The Division of Research Resources, includes all activities that provide support services in the areas of molecular genetics, information architecture, and image analysis.
-The Division of Research Development supports research activities addressing health disparities in the population such as AIDS, women's health (breast cancer, osteoporosis), emerging infectious diseases, and blood disorders.
-The Division of Advancement in Research provides opportunities for strengthening research skills, obtaining specialized services on biostatistics, epidemiology and scientific editing, rewarding role models, protecting and marketing ideas, and accessing research-related databases.
+The specific aims are to: (1) develop infrastructure and provide support services to facilitate the conduct of multidisplinary collaborative research in health disparities; (2) target specific areas of research and provide initial funding for the development of these research activities: (3) promote the professional development of junior research faculty working on this area.
+To achieve these objectives, the RCMI Program established the Multidisplinary Collaborative Research Program, which has three components.
+The Division of Research Resources which includes infrastructure activities that provide research support services through the RCMI Proteomics Discovery Core Facility; The Center for Molecular Genetics and Infectious Diseases Research; The Enhancement of Neurogenetics Research at the Institute of Neurobiology, and the Collaborative Technologies Initiative.
+The Division of Research Development provides a focal point for research activities conducted by junior investigators in the area of infectious diseases.
+The Division of Advancement in Research oversees the mentoring program and offers courses for strengthening research skills, provides scientific editing support, promotes the protection and commercialization of ideas, and sponsors a comprehensive multidisciplinary collaborative research seminar series.
 The continuous contribution of the RCMI Program to the research infrastructure of the Medical Sciences Campus is critical to the preservation of the progress made thus far and in permitting still greater levels of achievement by focusing on the health disparities that affect the Puerto Rican population.